 July 1st 1916 – the bloodiest day in the history of the British Army; The Battle of the Somme

 On 1st July 1916 at around 7.30 in the morning, whistles were blown to signal the start of what would be the bloodiest day in the history of the British Army.
 ‘Pals’ from towns and cities across Britain and Ireland, who had volunteered together only months earlier, would rise from their trenches and walk slowly towards the German front-line entrenched along a 15-mile stretch of northern France.
-By the end of the day, 20,000 British and Irish men and boys would never again see home, and a further 40,000 would lie maimed and injured.
+By the end of the day, 20,000 British, Canadian and Irish men and boys would never again see home, and a further 40,000 would lie maimed and injured.

 But why was this battle of World War I fought in the first place?
-For months the French had been taking severe losses at Verdum to the east of Paris, and so Allied High Command decided to divert German attention by attacking them further north at the Somme.
-Allied Command had issued two very clear objectives; the first was to relieve pressure on the French Army at Verdum by launching a combined British and French offensive, and the second objective was to inflict as heavy losses as possible on the German armies.
+For months the French had been taking severe losses at Verdun to the east of Paris, and so Allied High Command decided to divert German attention by attacking them further north at the Somme.
+Allied Command had issued two very clear objectives; the first was to relieve pressure on the French Army at Verdun by launching a combined British and French offensive, and the second objective was to inflict as heavy losses as possible on the German armies.

 The battle plan involved the British attacking on a 15 mile front to north of the Somme with five French divisions attacking along an 8 mile front to the south of the Somme.
 Despite having fought trench warfare for almost two years, the British Generals were so confident of success that they had even ordered a regiment of cavalry to be put on standby, to exploit the hole that would be created by a devastating infantry attack.
 The naïve and outdated strategy was that the cavalry units would run down the fleeing Germans.